joepachou/BiDaE-Object-Tracker-Web-App/README.md

 $ npm i
 ```

 Copy the `.env.example` and rename the to `.env`.
-Reset your local environment variable in `.env`.
+Set your local environment variable in `.env`.
 ```
 $ cp .env.example .env
 ```

-Buidling is almost done.
-Run the following to use webpack bundling:
+Run the following to execute webpack bundling:
 ```
 $ npm run build
 ```

 To initiate the web server, execute below:
 ```
 $ npm run server